liLaur/Sono_Source/Documentation.md

 ° This bot plays a sound from YouTube when a specific user joins in a voice channel.
-° Please do not use sounds wich are longer than 10 seconds because it won't play more than 10 seconds.
+° Please do not use sounds wich are longer than 10 seconds because it may have some errors.

  Commands
 ¶ s!add user_mention url - is used to add a user with a specific URL in a list. (aliases: a)